-IN THE FRIDGE: Store leftovers of this white wine cake in an airtight container or covered in plastic wrap on the countertop for 4 to 5 days.
+IN THE FRIDGE: Store leftovers of this white wine cake in an airtight container or covered in plastic wrap on the countertop for four to five days.

-IN THE FREEZER: Freeze this tasty cake for up to 1 month.
+IN THE FREEZER: Freeze this tasty cake for up to one month.

 Can I Freeze This Cake?